encounterplus/module-packer/README.md

 ## Module Folder Structure

-Below is an example of how you might srtucture your Module content.
+Below is an example of how you might structure your Module content.

 ```
 .
 └── Assets               # Optional - allows override of the default style
+└── Encounters           # The folder for maps
+    ├── .ignoregroup     # An empty file that instructs the Module Packer not to turn this into a Group
+    └── Encounter.zip    # The encounter zip file exported from EncounterPlus
 └── Group A              # A group for the module.
     ├── Page A.md        # A page in Group A of the module.
     ├── Page A Cover.jpg # An image used in Page A.